 If there is an owner of the animal, ownership is intact unless the owner surrenders the animal to you.
 If not, you are holding the animal in custody while preserving the chain.

 Animals seized should have at the very least a thorough veterinary examination and a detailed record of veterinary findings, photographs and any accessories on the animal (chain, leash, wire, etc) should be cataloged and stored as evidence.
-Again, the subject of evidence is expansive.
+Again, the subject of evidence is diverse and expansive.

 The ASPCA provides downloadable forms at the link below for animal cruelty evidence and provides training (most times free!).